 The 200th 3 Day Startup edition was announced today at the Global Roundup.
-3DS is a Friday to Sunday program with the mission to kickstart new student-run companies and build entrepreneurial capabilities in students and their university communities.
-The program started in 2008, in Austin, Texas, has reached 20 countries so far.
+3DS is a Friday to Sunday programme, with the mission to kickstart new student-led companies and overall build entrepreneurial capabilities in students and their university communities.
+The programme started in 2008, in Austin, Texas, and has reached 20 countries so far.

-Organizers and participants from all over the world, 3DS’ers as they call themselves, met at the Global Roundup held simultaneously in Austin and Porto, Portugal.
+Organisers and participants from all over the world, or ‘3DS’ers’ as they call themselves, recently gathered at the Global Roundup, which was held simultaneously in Austin (US) and Porto (Portugal).

-Some interesting ideas came up in the discussion panels, but I would like to highlight one:
+Some interesting ideas came up in the discussion panels, but I would like to highlight one in particular:

 Startups are born global and establish multiple locations very early.
-It is common to hear that some locations are better than others.
-And the European startup scene is obviously growing in many cities, in most of the countries.
-So what is the best city to grow your startup?
-It looks like the right answer is “several”.
+It is common to hear that some locations are better than others, and the European startup scene is obviously growing in many cities, in many countries.
+So what is the best city to grow your startup in?
+It looks like the right answer is ‘several’.
 Get yourself located in London if you want to hustle the market.
 Go to Berlin to join a vibrant community or a top class accelerator.
 Establish yourself in Porto to find better and cheaper talent.
-And keep the home town base you started where you have deeper knowledge about specific details that give you a competitive advantage.
-So if startups are about innovation, let me tell you some established companies should have a look how those are taking advantage of Internet communications and low cost travel to establish a competitive global approach.
+And keep the home town base where you started to make the most of your deeper local knowledge and uphold a competitive advantage.
+If startups are about innovation, let me tell you that some established companies should take a look at how the startups are taking advantage of internet communications and low cost travel to establish a competitive global approach.

-If you’re looking to organize a local entrepreneurship program in your city and would consider an established program and joining a global network, 3DS is looking to expand in Europe.
+If you’re looking to organise a local entrepreneurship programme in your city, and would consider an established programme and joining a global network, 3DS is looking to expand in Europe.

 Speaking of events, do you have your ticket yet for the upcoming EU-Startups Summit?